quizoverflow/quizoverflow/README.md

 ### 수상

 ### 프로젝트
--주식 차트 분석 프로그램
--근전도 피트니스 어플리케이션 DEMG 개발중

 ### 개발 스택
-1)Front

-* Flutter

-2)Back

-* Springboot

 ### quizoverflow profile [Eng]👋
 #### choi jinu / Soongsil Univ / Electrical Engineering IT convergence / On millitary leave of absence

 - 🔭 I’m taking a four semester off from Soongsil Univ.
-(2024~2026 for millitary service 🚑)
 - 🌱 I’m currently learning /Android native / Server / Dart / etc..
 - 👯 I’m looking to collaborate on those who are interested in Mobile Application
 - 🤔 I’m looking for help with Anyone!!!🔥🔥